IneSantos/Doctor-Case-App/doctor-case-app/README.md

-# Getting Started with Create React App
+# Doctor-Case-App Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The frontend was developed using ReactJS.
+And it was initialized using [Create React App](https://github.com/facebook/create-react-app).

+## Available Scripts

+In the project directory, you can run:

 ## Available Scripts